r-forge/dnet/pkg/inst/staticdocs/INSTALLATIONs.md

 ## 2. Install the packages from CRAN, R-Forge and github

-Notes: below are R command lines (NOT shell command lines).
+Notes: below are `R command lines (NOT shell command lines in Terminal)`.

 First, install the dependent packages: